You do not need to be a phone guru to have a working Phone.

 Why Would I Want to Open My Phone?

 The most crucial reason you’d want to unlock your phone is to increase the number of carriers you can use.
 It’s beneficial to you in 2 ways.

 First, if you’re a jet-settler, you can switch to different available wireless service providers to avoid roaming fees when you’re travelling.
 Just buy a SIM from a local service provider; this way, you’ll have a local number and pay local prices for calls and messages.

 Second, unlocked phones don’t come with long-term carrier contracts.
 That means you can change carriers when you see an opening for more favourable rates or services.
 If you hate calling customer service or can’t handle any more dropped calls, you should jump for joy.

 Customers of used phones are willing to pay more for an unlocked device.
 The resale price of an unlocked phone is up to 35% higher than for a locked one.

 How to Tell if Your Phone is Unlocked?

-If you purchased your phone from your carrier, most likely, it’s locked.
-You can ask your page to unlock your phone free of charge.
-Still, it’s important to note that that doesn’t happen automatically after the end of your contract.
+When you purchase a phone from a carrier, it comes out of the box locked.
+You can ask your side to unlock your phone free of charge.
+Still, it’s important to note that it doesn’t happen automatically after your contract ends.
 You’ll need to call and ask them to unlock it explicitly.

 An unlocked phone will look similar to a locked phone, but.
 Nothing in the settings or elsewhere will tell you if your phone is locked.